 Yes!
 Many people think that they have to go back to the country where they were married to obtain a divorce.
 This is not true.
 If either party is a Florida resident for 6 months you can file in Florida.

 Yes.
 You must show the court that you made a diligent search to find out the location of the spouse and then you can proceed with publication in the newspaper.
+The diligent search process is very specific.
+One of our attorneys can discuss this with you in a consultation.

 - What’s different about an international divorce?